 Successful freshman applicants should be academically strong students overall with a very solid background in mathematics and the sciences.
-The VCU School of Engineering looks for consistent performance in advanced high school or college-level classes, as that is a reliable indicator of the ability to manage time and the course work required for success in this rigorous program.
+The VCU College of Engineering looks for consistent performance in advanced high school or college-level classes, as that is a reliable indicator of the ability to manage time and the course work required for success in this rigorous program.

 Four units of English